What was the last time that you worked on a SOLIDWORKS model that was slooooow?

 This should give you a few pointers to find what sheet, feature or view is the main reason for your PCs headache.

 When the reason for the slow performance doesn’t become immediately clear from the performance evaluation, here are 12 things that can be the reason for that.
 I have combined them into four groups.
-We will go into issues that stem from hardware, model issues and with ways to open only parts of a document.
+We will go into issues that stem from hardware, model issues and ways to open only parts of a document.
 We finish off by explaining which view modes create the fastest drawings.

 Many tasks in SOLIDWORKS have to be done in a well-defined sequence.
 When you open an assembly, the program goes through five distinct phases:

 Most of these tasks can only be executed on a single core of your processor.
 This means SOLIDWORKS really benefits from processors with a high clock frequency.
 Multicore processors are only really useful for rendering, where the task can be split up in many tiny tasks that can be executed in parallel.
 So make sure your pc isn’t very busy with something else (Windows Update is notorious for slowing down your pc and hiding its activity) on every core by checking Windows Task Manager with the shortcut Ctrl-Shift-Escape.

 Also, get an SSD if you haven’t already.
 It’s awesome.
 Or if you are in the market for a real CAD pc: get an overclocked (yet stable) one from Boxx.

 You shouldn’t work with files from a network when you want great performance.
 It’s that simple.
 Create a local copy (preferably using a PDM system) and you’ll notice dramatic speed increases compared to network storage.
 Even gigabit network speeds (max 1 Gbps) don’t come close to the speed of local SSD’s, which go from 3 or 6 Gbps for simple SATA drives to over 10 Gbps for M.2 or PCI-e SSDs.

-When you work with a PDM system, you will be able to check out files that you are working on so other can work on their parts.
+When you work with a PDM system, you will be able to check out files that you are working on so others can work on their parts.
 You’ll really appreciate version control after a colleague threw away your work once.